kucukkanat/blog/linux/2019-03-02-how-i-setup-my-pi.md

 Power up your Raspi by plugging the micro usb cable.

-You should something like this this on your screen :
+You should see something like this this on your screen :

 ![Pi Boot Screen](https://raspberrycoulis.files.wordpress.com/2015/10/raspi2boot.jpg?w=1400)